What Is Public Liability Insurance and Why Does It Matter in 2026 - Vim Cover

 Why Partner with VIM Cover

-We specialise in policies that work for real businesses, not cookie-cutter solutions, and our insurance covers ensure adequate liability coverage for your trucks tailored to their specific needs.
+We specialize in policies that work for real businesses, not cookie-cutter solutions, and our insurance covers ensure adequate liability coverage for your trucks tailored to their specific needs.
 We help you:

 • Find cover that fits your business use and vehicle types.